 General Settings tab

-section: You can input the title of the chart and change the position of the title to display on the chart.
-The Position drop-down includes Top Center, Top Left, Top Right, Bottom Center, Bottom Left, Bottom Right.
+- Chart Title Section: You can input the title of the chart and change the position of the title to display on the chart.
+The Position drop-down includes Top Center, Top Left, Top Right, Bottom Center, Bottom Left, and Bottom Right.

-Tooltips section: The Position drop-down includes Right, Left, Top, Bottom.
+- Legend and Tooltips Section: The Position drop-down includes Right, Left, Top, and Bottom.
 The Arrangement drop-down includes Horizontal and Vertical.

-You can select font color or font size for titles and labels.
+- Advanced Settings tab you can select font color or font size for titles and labels.
 And you can change the color or width of the line and border if you want, too.
 We enable you to choose a language to display on the tool pane.
 Besides, you can customize the details on the chart by yourself if you know Cascading

 - Style Sheets (CSS).
 Here is an example of the chart visual elements: In the examples below, I’ve customized some things: The UI of the chart is now perfect: